US Naval Community College Begins Accepting Applications for Military Studies, Nuclear Engineering Technology

-220306-N-YC738-1001 QUANTICO, Va.
-(March 6, 2022) — The U.S. Naval Community College officially began accepting applications for its Military Studies and Nuclear Engineering Technology associate degree programs.
+QUANTICO, Va. — The U.S. Naval Community College officially began accepting applications for its Military Studies and Nuclear Engineering Technology associate degree programs Sunday, Mar.
+6, at 8 a.m.
+EST.

 These are the first two degrees the USNCC offer made available to active duty enlisted Sailors, Marines, and Coast Guardsmen and Coast Guard Reservists as a part of the Department of the Navy’s initiative to develop a naval-relevant community college focused on enlisted education.

-This graphic was made using shapes, lines, and text with an image.
-(U.S. Navy graphic illustration by Chief Mass Communication Specialist Xander Gamble)
+“This is an opportunity for pioneering men and women in our naval services to be amongst the first enlisted leaders to earn a naval-relevant degree through the USNCC,” said USNCC’s President Randi R. Cosentino, Ed.D.
+“These Sailors, Marines, and Coast Guardsmen will be a part of making the future of the services’ enlisted education with quality degrees in coordination with military-friendly schools.”

+Both of these degrees include the Naval Studies certificate, a five-course, fifteen-credit program based on naval sciences courses taught in the U.S. Naval Academy and Naval ROTC programs.
+These 15 credits are applied to the associate degree programs and count towards the required courses for each degree.
+The courses include Naval Ethics and Leadership, Modern Naval History, Naval Force Design and Concepts, Civilian and Military Organization and Policies, and the certificate capstone course Introduction to Geopolitics.

 |Date Taken: